 <password>appinstallpassword</password> line before you can install it in other downstream orgs.
 You’ll be able to find out this password from your package provider.

 Some packages require additional configuration after installation that can only be done manually in the target org.
 You can still use Gearset to install them, and then complete the configuration in Salesforce.

 Which managed package metadata to track in source control

 If the package is not being modified beyond the original install:

-Installed packagetype needs to be added to version control.
+Installed Packagetype needs to be added to version control.
 This is because the installed package effectively provides everything an org needs to ensure that managed packages are in sync between source and target.

-Installed packageand the modified metadata must be added to version control to allow the team to track changes.
+Installed Packageand the modified metadata must be added to version control to allow the team to track changes.
 Given the number of changes associated with managed packages, it is advisable to treat them as distinct features, tracked in their own branches.
 This will help teams spot changes being made through package upgrades versus other feature development work.